Helping You to Maximize Your Academic Pursuits

 Breadcrumb

-Event Pre-Approval Form
+Student Leadership Event Pre-Approval Request Form

 All events must be pre-approved by the Office of Student Affairs.
 Please submit your information using our online pre-approval form.